akselov/digital-twin-opcua/README.md

 ### KUKAVARPROXY

 ### RSI
+Confirguration with use of kinematicks file

 ## Monitoring robot from VC 4.0

 ## Controlling robot from VC 4.0
+Through KVP

 ## Acknowledgments
 - OpenShowVar